 4 Reasons Permanent Residency in Canada is on the Rise

-The Canadian federal government is looking to admit more than one million new permanent residents by the end of 2021.
-This begs the question: what are some of the factors driving immigrants to seek permanent residency in Canada?
+Canada has long enjoyed a reputation as a diverse and welcoming country.
+Part of the reason this is true is Canada’s ongoing creation and use of policies that encourage students, among other populations, to study and work in Canada.
+The Canadian federal government is looking to admit more than one million new permanent residents in 2021.
+So, what are some of the factors driving people to seek permanent residency (or PR) in Canada?

 Express Entry System

+The Express Entry System (EES) is used by Citizenship and Immigration Canada (CIC) to streamline the PR application process for skilled foreign workers.
+The EES has been popular since it was first introduced in 2015.
 In fact, according to CIC NewsImmigration, Refugees and Citizenship Canada (IRCC) invited a total of 41,800 applicants over the first half of 2019.
 As things stand, the total Invitations to apply (ITAs) for 2019 are on pace to surpass 2018, which saw a record 89,800 ITAs.

 Global Talent Stream

 One of the great things about Canada’s immigration system is it’s a two-way street.
-Under the Global Talent Stream program, Canadian employers can bring on highly skilled foreign workers and get them a work permit within just two weeks.
+Under the Global Talent Stream program, Canadian employers can bring on highly skilled foreign workers and get them a work permit in as little as two weeks.
+This program was launched as a temporary pilot in June 2017.
+However, due to an ongoing need for skilled workers, it’s since been made permanent.

 Booming Tech Sector

-Work Visa Problems in the US
+Work Visa Challenges in the US

 APPLYINSIGHTS DATA BLOG